 Who will see Consent Dialogue

 New EU users (based on user’s IP) that do one of the following, unless you have SSO enabled or Identify the user (widget only):

 - Log in your public facing web portal (i.e. xxxx.uservoice.com) using UserVoice’s default authentication.

-- Interact with one of our widgets (post idea or NPS) and manually enter their own email address (i.e. you are not passing their email address for them)
+- Interact with one of our widgets (post idea or NPS) and manually enter their own email address (i.e. you are not passing their email address for them via Identify)

 What Users Will See

-- Web Portal: When a new user first creates their profile with an email address, Gmail or Facebook, they will be prompted to accept the ToS and consent for their email address, name and IP to be stored.
+Web Portal: When a new user first creates their profile with an email address or social login, they will be prompted to accept the ToS and consent for their email address, name and IP to be stored.
 If they do not give consent, they will not be able to create a profile.